Laval daycare bus crash

+On March 28, 2024, the court ruled that there was enough evidence of criminal intent to have the accused stand trial on all initial charges.
+The accused was held at the Philippe-Pinel Institute psychiatric hospital in Montreal pending trial.
+As of 5 April 2024, a press ban on evidence presented at legal proceedings was in effect pending selection of a jury.
+The trial began on April 7, 2025, and ended 22 days later with the judge's ruling that St-Amand could not be held criminally responsible for his actions because he had been suffering a temporary psychosis at the time of the incident.

 Incident

 On the morning of Wednesday, February 8, 2023, parents were dropping off their children at the Garderie Éducative de Sainte-Rose daycare on Terrasse Dufferin, a cul-de-sac in Sainte-Rose district of Laval.
 Buses for the Société de Transport de Laval route 151 line operate regularly on this road, turning around in the roundabout at the end of the road to get to the bus stop near the daycare.

 At around 8:30 am EST, witnesses first heard a bus operated by driver Pierre Ny St-Amand rev its engine.
-The bus turned sharply into the daycare driveway, and headed at 30 or 40 kilometers per hour straight to the part of the building where four- and five-year-olds gather.
+The bus turned sharply into the daycare driveway, and headed at 30 or 40 kilometres per hour straight to the part of the building where four- and five-year-olds gather.
 The bus smashed down the exterior wall of the daycare on impact, and almost brought down parts of the roof.

 The driver climbed out of the vehicle after the crash and began to take off his clothes while screaming.
 Witnesses and parents quickly subdued the man, while others rushed into the building to pull out injured children as chunks of the ceiling fell to the floor.
 Police and ambulance arrived within minutes.
-The driver was cuffed and dragged naked and in hysterics to the police car.
+The driver was handcuffed and dragged naked and in hysterics to the police car.
 Witnesses described him as not in his right mind.
+The bus was towed from the scene late in the evening.

+Victims

+At noon, police announced that one child had been pronounced dead at the scene, while another had died in hospital.
+Funerals and memorials for the two children were held at the Sainte-Rose-de-Lima Church February 15 and 25, respectively.

+Two boys and two girls were taken to Sainte-Justine children's hospital in Montreal; three others were taken to Cité-de-la-Santé hospital in Laval.
+Two of four children aged three to five years old taken in by Sainte-Justine Hospital were released the following day.

 Aftermath

-Two boys and two girls were taken to Sainte-Justine children's hospital in Montreal; three others were taken to Cité-de-la-Santé hospital in Laval.
-Uninjured children were taken to nearby elementary school where police and daycare workers calmed the children.
+Uninjured children were taken to a nearby elementary school where police and daycare workers calmed the children.
 Panicked parents that showed up at the blocked-off crash site were directed towards the school and had to wait two hours as identities were confirmed.
 Parents of injured children were taken out of the room and informed of their children's status, and the remaining parents told their children were safe.

-At noon, police announced that one child was pronounced dead on the scene, while another died in the hospital.
-The victims were later identified as Jacob Gauthier, aged 4, and Maëva David, aged 5.

-Two of four children aged three- to five-years-old taken in by Sainte-Justine Hospital were released the following day.
-The bus was towed from the scene late in the evening.